cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-## vertexfunction and edgefunction
+## The `vertexfunction` and `edgefunction` arguments

-The two keyword arguments `vertexfunction` and `edgefunction` allow you to pass control over the drawing process completely to two functions (which can be anonymous functions).
+The two keyword arguments `vertexfunction` and `edgefunction` allow you to pass control over the drawing process completely to two functions, which can be anonymous functions.

 ```
 vertexfunction = my_vertexfunction(vertex, coordinates)